-Children and young people who have participated in one of Music Generation Louth’s in-school programmes for a mininum of two years have a special invitation to sign up for our annual Cross Border Traditional Orchestra Project.
+Children and young people who have participated in one of Music Generation Louth’s programmes (including school programmes) for a mininum of two years have a special invitation to sign up for our annual Cross Border Traditional Orchestra Project.

 The project has been a huge success since it got underway in 2018 with groups performing on the Gig Rig at Fleadh Cheoil Na hEireann in Drogheda in 2018 and 2019.